svetameanssun/ft_irc/parcer_manual.md

 The number of paramters is checked in the dispatchNick method.
-If there are no parameters given, the dispatchPass returns ERR_NONICKNAMEGIVEN, if the command has more than 1 parameter, it returns a CUSTOM error -> ERR_NEEDLESSPARAMS If the parcing went well, dispatchPass returns 0;
+If there are no parameters given, the dispatchPass returns ERR_NONICKNAMEGIVEN, if the command has more than 1 parameter, it returns a CUSTOM error -> ERR_NEEDLESSPARAMS (custom error) If the parcing went well, dispatchPass returns 0;

 The server doesn't have to send any reply after this command to the client, because